petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 </div>
 ```

-If you need access to specific portions of the content, you can also access the Java object in your fragment under the key `[name-of-field]Object` (`itemSelector1Object`
-in the example below).
-This example renders the title, description, and body of the web content article:
+If you need access to specific portions of the content, you can also access the Java object in your fragment using the `name` attribute and the `Object` suffix (`itemSelector1Object`, in this case).
+The example below renders the title, description, and content body of the blog entry.

 ```html
 <div class="fragment_name">